 When using distributed practice it is important to remember to keep the length of the practice short.
 This maintains motivation.
 In addition, the time between sessions should initial be short as well and lengthen as mastery develops.
 If the practice sessions are too far a part, students will forget.

-Lastly, the skill should be practice over and over for a long period of time.
+Lastly, the skill should be practiced over and over for a long period of time.
 How long depends on the circumstances.
 The point is that distributed practice takes a commitment to returning to a concept the students need to master over a long stretch of time.

 One of the most practical examples of distributed practice may be in any curriculum that employs a spiral approach.
 A spiral curriculum is one in which key ideas are visited over and over through a year or even over several years of curriculum.